-The tuition for the Program is \$365 per unit.
+The tuition for this program is \$365.00 per unit.
 Tuition rates are "locked" for thirty-six months at the time of matriculation.
 An enrolled student will be protected from future tuition increases during this period of time.
 Additional information on financial aid and tuition financing is set forth in the General Catalog and on the University's website.